nianswe/photoblog/README.md

 ## Functional Structure
 Home page: The home page contains a navigation menu, logo and a photo collection of all photos uploaded with the status PUBLISH and publish status/pubstatus SHARED.

 Registration page: The user must create an account be able to access and edit content as blogposts, images/photos and upload and change images/photos.
-To do this, they are asked to fill out a form on the page with the required fields: username, email address (optional), first name, last nameand password.
+To do this, they are asked to fill out a form on the page with the required fields: username, email address (optional), first name, last name and password.

 Login page: A username and password are required to log in for existing users.
 Once signed in, they are directed to the blog page.